-Day 9.
-Garden Route We'll take advantage of the morning light to try to improve on photos from the last couple of days before we drive (roughly three hours) further east to the forests and wetlands of Wilderness.
-En route we will keep a lookout for Forest Buzzard, which is sometimes seen perched on roadside pylons.
-We should have time this afternoon to visit one of the many wetlands in the area, where we could find African Snipe, African Fish Eagle, Malachite and Pied Kingfishers, and other waterbird species.
-We may also see small groups of Red-necked Spurfowls feeding on the roadside.
-Overnight: Kingfisher Country House, Wilderness Day 10.
-Garden Route Today we will spend time among the various wetlands and forests in the Wilderness area.
+Day 10.
+Garden Route

+Today we will spend time among the various wetlands and forests in the Wilderness area.
 We will probably start the day at few wetlands, where we may get lucky with sightings of the elusive duo of Red-chested Flufftail and African Rail.
 We will then walk a few trails through beautiful forest along the Touws River.
 This will be our first bit of true forest birding on the trip, and there should be many new birds to find.
 The skulking Knysna Warbler will be searched for in thick tangles of undergrowth, while we could even get incredibly lucky with a sighting of Buff-spotted Flufftail, although it puts Knysna Warbler to shame with its ability to remain hidden.
-Other forest species to look out for include Back-backed Puffback, Black-headed Oriole, Chorister Robin-Chat, White-starred Robin, Green-backed Camaroptera, Terrestrial Brownbul, Yellow-throated Woodland Warbler, Blue-mantled Crested Flycatcher, Narina Trogon, African Emerald Cuckoo, Black-bellied Starling, Green Wood Hoopoe, Scalythroated Honeyguide, Grey Cuckooshrike, Olive and Greater Double-collared Sunbirds, and possibly the most beautiful of them all, Knysna Turaco.
+Other forest species to look out for include Back-backed Puffback, Black-headed Oriole, Chorister Robin-Chat, White-starred Robin, Green-backed Camaroptera, Terrestrial Brownbul, Yellow-throated Woodland Warbler, Blue-mantled Crested Flycatcher, Narina Trogon, African Emerald Cuckoo, Black-bellied Starling, Green Wood Hoopoe, Scaly-throated Honeyguide, Grey Cuckooshrike, Olive and Greater Double-collared Sunbirds, and possibly the most beautiful of them all, Knysna Turaco.
 In the evenings we may get lucky with sightings of African Wood Owl.

-Overnight: Kingfisher Country House, Wilderness
+Overnight: Dolphin Dunes, Wilderness (or similar).

-Knysna Turaco is common in the Wilderness area.
-Day 11.
-Departure Depending on flight times this morning we may have time for some last-minute forest birding, targeting anything we may have missed over the last couple of days.
-George Airport is only a 20-minute drive from Wilderness, where you can take a flight or a five-hour drive back to Cape Town or a flight to Kruger Mpumalanga International Airport for the Kruger National Park extension.
-Kruger National Park extension (Day 1 of the extension is the same as day 11 of the main tour.)
 Days 11 - 15.
-Kruger National Park This extension offers a few days of photographing Africa's "Big Five" as well as small animals and a host of birds - many of them extremely photogenic.
-Of the big and obvious species we will look for Kori Bustard, Martial Eagle, Bateleur, Saddle-billed Stork, Verreaux's Eagle-Owl,

-Southern Ground Hornbill, and Lappet-faced Vulture, while the smaller, more colorful species include Greater Blue-eared Starling, Lilac-breasted Roller, Grey-headed Bushshrike, White-browed Robin-Chat, and a host of kingfishers, barbets, hornbills, and weavers.
-Overnight: Rest camps, Kruger National Park
+Kruger National Park

+Depending on flight times this morning, we may have time for some last-minute forest birding, targeting anything we may have missed over the last couple of days.
+George Airport is only a 20-minute drive from Wilderness, from where we will take a flight to the Kruger Mpumalanga International Airport for the Kruger National Park leg of this trip.

+Lion, one of the 'Big Five', can be found throughout the Kruger National Park.

+Here we will spend five days/four nights photographing Africa's "Big Five" as well as a host of other mammals and small animals - expect such charismatic species as African Elephant, Giraffe, Hippopotamus, Plains Zebra, Blue Wildebeest, Impala and Nile Crocodile.
+We also have good chances for some of Africa's most prized predators such as Lion and Leopard, along with Spotted Hyaena, and to other animals such as Banded Mongoose and Vervet Monkey.
+Of course, the birds are also extremely important, and we will not forget about them whilst in Kruger - as many of them are extremely photogenic.
+Some of the big and obvious species we will look for include Kori Bustard, Martial Eagle, Bateleur, Saddle-billed Stork, Verreaux's Eagle-Owl, Southern Ground Hornbill, and Lappet-faced Vulture, while the smaller, more colorful species include Brown-headed Parrot, Greater Blue-eared Starling, Lilac-breasted Roller, Grey-headed Bushshrike, White-browed Robin-Chat, Scarlet-chested Sunbird, Blue Waxbill, Golden-breasted Bunting and a host of kingfishers, barbets, bee-eaters, hornbills, and weavers - and so much more.
+The above-mentioned species are just a small sampling of some of the exciting possibilities that await us in Kruger - this truly is an incredibly diverse area, with over 500 bird species and 100 mammal species recorded from just within this reserve.

+After four nights in this incredible birding and wildlife destination, we will have to bid the Kruger National Park, and this tour, farewell.
+This tour will end at the Kruger Mpumalanga International Airport on Day 15.

+Overnight: Rest camps, Kruger National Park.

+We'll be on the lookout for Brown-headed Parrot in Kruger.